Line the bottom of an 11 inch spring form cake pan with parchment paper and butter the sides. Set aside. *

 Add half of the batter onto an oiled (or lined) spring form pan and spread out evenly into a thin layer.
 Bake for 20 minutes or until golden brown.
-Remove from pan after baking and cool on a wire rack.
+Remove from pan and cool on a wire rack.

 Bake the rest of the batter the same way using the pan (or use two spring form pans if available).